JCarter19999/PEMSF_Project/README.md

-# Part 1: PEM-SF_model
+# Part 1: PEM-SF_model*
-This repo ultilized the PEM-SF dataset from the UCI Machine Learning Repository to develop a training and test dataset as the bases to develop and train a robust traffic classifer model to determine the day-of-week.
+This repository ultilizes the PEM-SF dataset from the UCI Machine Learning Repository.
+The goal for this project was to develop a robust traffic classifer model to determine the day-of-week based on the given datasets.
+This was completed through training, cross-validation, testing, implementation of machine learning, application of RandomForestClassifier, and hyperparameter tuning with RandomizedSearchCV.
+Additionally, various graphs, heatmaps, confusion matrices, etc. were developed to improve understanding and analysis of the datasets and model.

 # Instructions to run notebook
 1. Download the zip file.